quantiacs/documentation/en/source/quick_start/quick_start.md

 ### Ready for More?

-Here we have briefly introduced the most basic features of the Quantiacs platform - the rest of this guide will cover them and other advanced features in more detail , so make sure to read through it all!
+Here we have briefly introduced the most basic features of the Quantiacs platform - the rest of this guide will cover them and other advanced features in more detail, so make sure to read through it all!